Introduction

 That's it!
 You should now have a declaratively configured Forgejo runner on your host machine with no containers.

 As always, if that's not the case feel free to contact me for help.
-All my info is on the main page, I'd be happy to help. :-)
+I'd be happy to help! :-)